 A brave warrior eventually found out that the Abhartach could only be slain with a particular weapon after consulting with a druid or Christian priest/saint, depending on the version of the story.
 The druid/saint explained that the only way to kill the Abhartach was with a sword made of yew.
 Yew is not much different to a stake, which was the weapon of choice against Dracula.

-The druid/saint also told the warrior that the Abhartach must be buried upside down to ensure he was dead.
-The warrior was told that he needed to use thorns to surround the grave and place a large stone on top of it.
+The druid/saint also told the warrior that Abhartach must be buried upside down to ensure his death.
+The warrior was said to surround the grave with thorns and place a large stone on top of it.

 The Abhartach’s grave is now known as Slaghtaverty Dolmen or “The Giant’s Grave“.
 It is located in the townland of Slaghtaverty in County Londonderry, Northern Ireland.

 What do you think inspired Dracula?
-Personally, I’d like to think Stoker was inspired by a mix of both stories!
+I’d like to think a mix of both stories inspired Stoker!

 Dracula is not the only blood-sucking creature out there.
 In Irish mythology and folklore, there is also a tragic tale of a female vampire that we had to add to this list.